 To find an appraiser, consider searching the International Society of Appraisers Member Directory.

-The donor will receive an acknowledgment response from the Head of Special Collections and University Archives upon receipt of the gift.
+The donor will receive an acknowledgment response from the University of Tennessee at Chattanooga upon receipt of the gift.

 Special Collections handles “abandoned” gifts (i.e. unsolicited deposits left without any indication of the donor’s name, contact information, and/or affiliation) in accordance with the repository's Collection Development policy.
 Once physically transferred to Special Collections, the depositor transfers full, free and unencumbered title to the property.